The Covert Comic Home Page

 *

-What Were You Doing When You Learned That The Covert Comic Had Been Killed?
+What Were You Doing When You Learned the Covert Comic Had Been Killed?

 *